 When there is insufficient insulin in the body or the cells do not respond, and glucose cannot access the cells, the body uses fats for energy instead.
 The body produces ketones from breaking down fats.

-The body cannot handle a high level of ketones, and while it can get rid of some in the urine, ketones may eventually build up, causing the blood to become too acidic.
+The body cannot handle a high level of ketones.
+While it can get rid of some in the urine, ketones may eventually build up, causing the blood to become too acidic.
 This can lead to complications, such as DKA.

-DKA increases levels of acid in the body, and, without treatment, might lead to a diabetic coma.
+DKA increases levels of acid in the body.
+Without treatment, it might lead to a diabetic coma.

 Anyone with diabetes who experiences the following symptoms should seek immediate emergency treatment: